Science: The Austere Beauty of Understanding

 Beyond the moment of understanding, science provides durable meaning through connection (embedding individual existence in cosmic structure), agency (positive valence from successful prediction), community (participation in a transgenerational project that expands the self-model), and wonder (sublime encounters with scale and complexity).
 Science addresses the existential burden not by dissolving the self but by giving the self something worthy of its attention.

-Science as Oscillation.
-The best science requires rapid modulation, not fixed high .
-Hypothesis generation—the flash of insight, the recognition of pattern, the “aha” that connects disparate phenomena—is a low- operation: the scientist perceives the system as having a hidden logic, an internal structure that wants to be understood, a depth that rewards exploration.
-This is participatory perception applied to nature.
-Hypothesis testing—the controlled experiment, the statistical analysis, the insistence on mechanism over narrative—is high- operation: the scientist deliberately strips agency and meaning from the system to isolate causal structure.
-Great scientists oscillate rapidly between these modes.
-Einstein’s “I want to know God’s thoughts, the rest are details” is low- perception of nature’s interiority.
-His formal derivations are high- mechanism.
-The common characterization of science as purely high- (mechanistic, reductionist) describes only the verification phase, not the discovery phase.
-If this hypothesis is right, then scientific training that emphasizes only high- skills (methodology, statistics, formal reasoning) while suppressing low- skills (pattern recognition, intuitive model-building, aesthetic response to phenomena) produces technically competent but uncreative scientists.
-The flexibility of scientists should predict novelty of their contributions.
+Science as Ascription Oscillation.
+The best science requires rapid modulation of toward the studied system, not a fixed setting.
+Hypothesis generation — the flash of insight, the recognition of pattern, the “aha” that connects disparate phenomena — runs high : the scientist perceives the system as having a hidden logic, an internal structure that wants to be understood, a depth that rewards exploration, and lets that perception couple to affect (high ).
+This is ascription applied to nature.
+Hypothesis testing — the controlled experiment, the statistical analysis, the insistence on mechanism over narrative — drives toward zero: the scientist deliberately strips agency and teleology from the system to isolate causal structure.
+Great scientists oscillate rapidly between these settings.
+Einstein’s wanting to know God’s thoughts, with the rest being details, is high toward nature’s interiority.
+The formal derivations are low- mechanism.
+The common characterization of science as purely mechanistic (low , reductionist) describes only the verification phase, not the discovery phase.
+If this hypothesis is right, then scientific training that emphasizes only the low- skills (methodology, statistics, formal reasoning) while suppressing the high- skills (pattern recognition, intuitive model-building, aesthetic response to phenomena) produces technically competent but uncreative scientists.
+The range over which a scientist can swing should predict the novelty of their contributions.

-oscillation in scientific discovery.
+Ascription oscillation in scientific discovery.
 Recruit researchers across career stages and disciplines.
-Administer the proxy battery (Part II) at baseline.
+Administer the perceptual-axis proxy battery (Part II) at baseline.
 Then, during a multi-day problem-solving task (novel research question in their domain):

-- Measure proxies at timed intervals via brief (2-minute) embedded probes (agency attribution to ambiguous stimuli, affect-perception coupling via emotional Stroop variant).
+- Measure the axis proxies at timed intervals via brief (2-minute) embedded probes (agency attribution to ambiguous stimuli for , affect-perception coupling via emotional Stroop variant for ).

-- Code verbal protocols for mode: low- segments (animistic language about the system—“it wants to,” “the data are telling us,” “there’s something hidden here”) vs.\ high- segments (mechanistic language—“the mechanism is,” “the variable controls,” “factor out”).
+- Code verbal protocols for ascription mode: high- segments (animistic language about the system—“it wants to,” “the data are telling us,” “there’s something hidden here”) vs.\ low- segments (mechanistic language—“the mechanism is,” “the variable controls,” “factor out”).

 - Record breakthroughs (self-reported “aha” moments) and their context.

-Predict: (a) breakthroughs occur disproportionately during low- segments or at low→high transitions; (b) scientists with higher range (difference between their lowest and highest measured ) produce more novel contributions (measured by citation novelty or expert ratings); (c) range predicts novelty beyond IQ, domain expertise, and personality factors.
+Predict: (a) breakthroughs occur disproportionately during high- segments or at high→low transitions; (b) scientists with greater range (difference between their highest and lowest measured ascription) produce more novel contributions (measured by citation novelty or expert ratings); (c) range predicts novelty beyond IQ, domain expertise, and personality factors.